kaigorod/nirdjs/README.md

 ReactContext-based approach.
 They use ReactContext providers at the root of the render tree and then use ReactContext on the leaves of the render tree.
 This why are force to create callback using hooks in order to pass the rendering context to the hooks.

-Unlike other libs, Charm is using AsyncLocalStorage to pass rendering context to the callbacks and other functions.
+Unlike other libs, Inert is using AsyncLocalStorage to pass rendering context to the callbacks and other functions.
-This way Charm stay independant from React context and does not require developers to write hooks for callbacks.
+This way Inert stay independant from React context and does not require developers to write hooks for callbacks.

 ###